- Religion, Ethnicity, and Economy in the Roman East

 - Theory and Method for Religious Studies and Social History

-The third project I am presently working on is a volume of essays that I am co-editing with Michael Flexsenhar and Steven Friesen.
-Its tentative title is Religion and Class in Antiquity: Explorations of Jewish and Christian Writings in Their Social Contexts.
+I am also currently co-editing a volume of essays called The Struggle over Class: Socioeconomic Analysis of Ancient Christian Texts with Michael Flexsenhar and Steven Friesen (forthcoming in 2020 with SBL Press).
 Many of the contributors to this volume have been involved in panels that we have organized at the Society of Biblical Literature annual meetings in recent years in order to stimulate more historically rigorous and theoretically nuanced discussions of the social and economic contexts of ancient Jewish and Christian texts.
 The authors in this volume represent a diverse group of specialists in the study of ancient Judaism and Christianity who are concerned with the categories that we use to study antiquity.
-While not all of the contributors agree on a definition of “class,” or whether “class” is even a useful category for the study of ancient religious traditions, they all agree that the question of whether we use “class” categories or alternatives deserves much more attention than it has received from historians.
+While not all of the contributors agree on a definition of “class,” or whether “class” is even a useful category for the study of ancient religious traditions, they all agree that the question of whether we use “class” categories or alternatives deserves much more attention than it has typically received.

-The Psalms of Solomon: Texts, Contexts, and Intertexts (co-edited by Patrick Pouchelle).
+The Psalms of Solomon: Texts, Contexts, and Intertexts (co-edited by Patrick Pouchelle and Kenneth Atkinson).
 SBL Early Judaism and Its Literature Series.
-Atlanta, GA: Society of Biblical Literature.
-In press.
+Atlanta: Society of Biblical Literature Press.
+In preparation.

 Refereed Journal Articles:

-“Ezekiel’s Exagoge and the Politics of Hellenistic Theater: Mosaic Hegemony on a Ptolemaic Model” (with Jonathan MacLellan), Journal of Ancient Judaism.
-Special issue on “Jews and Drama.”
-Guest-edited by Sandra Gambetti and Lutz Doering.
-In press.
+“Ezekiel’s Exagoge and the Politics of Hellenistic Theater: Mosaic Hegemony on a Ptolemaic Model” (co-authored by Jonathan MacLellan), Journal of Ancient Judaism 8/2 (2017 ): 170-187.

 “Paul’s Freedom and Moses’ Veil: Moral Freedom and the Mosaic Law in 2 Cor.
 3.1-4.6 in Light of Philo,” Journal for the Study of the New Testament 37 (2015): 267-289.